adobe-commerce/partner-day-accs/README.md

     Run `aio api-mesh update mesh-config.json`

+1. In case of failure while validating Code Sync

+    Run `aio commerce init --skipGit` and use the org/site name previously entered.

 1. In case the storefront repository is not available to be selected during the AEM Sync Bot installation

     Cancel the current CLI execution by running control+c